bracke/SettingsJS/README.md

 SettingsJS is a JavaScript library which creates a GUI for changing the settings of your app or site.

-SettingsJS takes your settings data in JSON as input and creates a GUI for viewing and changing every setting.
-The changed settings can be read back in JSON format.
+SettingsJS takes your settings data (JSON) as input and creates a GUI for viewing and changing every setting.
+The changed settings can be read back (JSON).

        JSON as input: